stan-dev/design-docs/designs/0020-parallel-chain-api.md

 For example, if a user specifies `chains=4`, `id=2`, and their init file as `init=init.data.R` then the program will first search for `init.data_2.R` and if it finds it will then search for `init.data_3.R`, `init.data_4.R`, `init.data_5.R` and will fail if all files are not found.
-If the program fails to find `init.data_2.R` then it will attempt to find `init.data.R` and if successfull will use these initial values for all chains.
+If the program fails to find `init.data_2.R` then it will attempt to find `init.data.R` and if successful will use these initial values for all chains.
 If neither are found then an error will be thrown.

 Documentation must be added to clarify reproducibility between a multi-chain program and running multiple chains across several programs.
 This requires